The Complete

 GKSilver transmitters are entry keys for solo boss battles.
 Same concept as gold transmitters but for the single-player boss mode.

 Sources: Collect actions, guild boss battle/collect rewards, and City Market.
-Like gold transmitters, always use them daily.

 Shop Currencies

-These currencies are tied to specific shop systems — the relic shop, the tavern, and the Hard Mode globe shops.
+These currencies are tied to specific shop systems, the relic shop, the tavern, and the Hard Mode globe shops.
 Relic coins in particular are one of the most important currencies in the game for Cobra/Griffin players.

 Relic Coins